 What do you like to do outside work?

-Gareth is Chairman of the Board of Governors of the University of South Wales.
-He is the company secretary of the Welsh Rugby Union and a trustee of the Welsh Rugby Charitable Trust which supports rugby players who have suffered serious injury playing the game.
+Gareth is Chairman of Glamorgan Cricket Club and has recently stepped down after four years as chairman of the Board of Governors of the University of South Wales.
+He is also a non-executive director of Thomas Carroll Group Plc.
+He is also a trustee of the Welsh Rugby Charitable Trust which supports rugby players who have suffered serious injury playing the game.